UK galleries pay $72 million for Titian masterpiece

-The acquisition of “Diana and Callisto” by London’s National Gallery and the National Galleries of Scotland in Edinburgh, follows a similar purchase in 2009 for the accompanyng canvas “Diana and Actaeon”, which cost the galleries 50 million pounds.
+The acquisition of “Diana and Callisto” by London’s National Gallery and the National Galleries of Scotland in Edinburgh, follows a similar purchase in 2009 for the accompanying canvas “Diana and Actaeon,” which cost the galleries 50 million pounds.

 National Gallery director Nicholas Penny said the museums decided to use bequests left them, ranging from 100 to 500,000 pounds, to raise 25 million pounds towards the second work.